MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### TransitFeaturesVisible

-Whether transit features (e.g., transit stops) are rendered on the map.
+Determines whether transit features (e.g., transit stops) are rendered on the map.

 **Android**